liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/11-validating-modules-against-the-target-platform/04-depending-on-a-customized-distribution-of-liferay.markdown

     Liferay DXP users must replace the `release.portal.distro` artifact name with `release.dxp.distro` and use the `7.2.10` version syntax.

-    This connects to the newly deployed BND agent running in @product@ and generates a new distro JAR named `custom_distro.jar`.
-All other capabilities inherit their functionality based on your @product@ instance, so verify the workspace bundle is the version you plan to release in production.
+    This connects to the newly deployed BND agent running in @sharepoint@ and generates a new distro JAR named `custom_distro.jar`.
+All other capabilities inherit their functionality based on your @sharepoint@ instance, so verify the workspace bundle is the version you plan to release in sharepointion.

 4. Navigate to your workspace's root `build.gradle` file and add the following
     dependency: